 Research Syngas Platform

 Recalcitrant forms of biomass are not ideal for biological conversion into platform chemicals, and therefore our lab is interested in the syngas platform as a pretreatment step to generate synthesis gas (syngas, which consists of mainly carbon monoxide, hydrogen, and carbon dioxide).
-This syngas is efficiently converted by fermentating bacteria, such as Clostridium sp..
-We are working within this anaerobic fermentation research area to optimize fermentors and syngas delivery, isolate new bacterial strains, and upgrade chemicals.
-Our lab works with Cornell University collaborators, including Johannes Lehmann (PI), to develop a syngas platform to generate biochar and ethanol or n-butanol in Kenya and at the Cornell campus.
-We are building a pilot-scale slow pyrolysis at the Cornell University campus.
+This syngas is efficiently converted by fermentating bacteria such as Clostridium sp..
+We are working within the syngas fermentation research area to optimize fermentors and syngas delivery, and to upgrade chemicals.
+Our lab works with Cornell University collaborators, including Johannes Lehmann (PI), to develop a syngas platform to generate biochar and ethanol in Kenya and at the Cornell campus.
+We have built a pilot-scale slow pyrolysis unit and syngas fermentor at the Cornell University campus:

 Pilot plant to convert woody biomass into biochar and ethanol (photo by Hanno Richter).

 Papers in the area of Syngas Fermentation: